ONSgeo/geospatial-training/_docs/intro_to_qgis.md

   <img src="https://github.com/ONSgeo/geospatial-training/blob/master/_docs/intro_to_qgis/layer_styling_panel.JPG?raw=true" title="Layer styling panel">
 </p>

 Layer style can also be edited by rght clicking on a layer, choosing `Properties`, and going to the `Symbology` tab.
-This can be useful if there is little room on the screen for additional panels, however it can make it harder to see the impact of a new style as you make changes.
+This can be useful if there is little room on the screen for additional panels, however it can make it harder to see the impact of a new style as you make changes as they will not apply until `OK` has been clicked.

-So using the layer styling panel, we can start to improve the appearance of our layers.
+Using the layer styling panel we can start to improve the appearance of our layers.

 #### Symbology